 The government-wide financial statements utilize a net position presentation.
-Net position is categorized as investment in capital assets (net of related debt) and restricted and unrestricted.
+Net position is categorized as investment in capital assets (net of related debt), restricted and unrestricted.

-Investment in Capital Assets (net of related debt) - is intended to reflect the portion of net assets which are associated with non-liquid capital assets less outstanding capital asset related debt.
+Investment in Capital Assets (net of related debt) - is intended to reflect the portion of net position which is associated with non-liquid capital assets less outstanding capital asset related debt.
 The net related debt is debt less the outstanding liquid assets and any associated unamortized cost.